Mana42138/Hit-Ball/README.md

 We're constantly working to improve Hit-Ball and provide the best gaming experience for our players.
 If you have any feedback, suggestions, or encounter any issues while playing, feel free to reach out to us.
 Your input is invaluable in shaping the future of Hit-Ball!

 ## Open Source?
 Yes, you heard it right!
-We are an open-source game development team dedicated to introducing coding to new players.
+I am an open-source Developer dedicated to introducing coding to new players.

 ## Credits
-Hit-Ball is brought to you by [Mana], a passionate Developer dedicated to creating immersive gaming experiences.
+Hit-Ball is brought to you by Mana, a passionate Developer dedicated to creating immersive gaming experiences.
 Thank you for joining us on this exciting journey!

 Get ready to hit, dodge, and outsmart your way to victory in Hit-Ball!